|Line length||2.1 km|

 The Sentosa Express operates on the Hitachi small-type monorail rolling stock, operating in a two-car formation with an operator’s cab at each end.
 Cars are permanently coupled with a gangway connection in between.

-Six trains are in service, each painted in a different colour scheme: Red, Orange, Green, Blue, Purple and Pink.
+Seven trains are in service, each painted in a different colour scheme: Red, Orange, Green, Blue, Purple, Pink and Yellow.
 All trains are based out of the Sentosa Express depot next to Beach station, which also stables maintenance vehicles.

 A free shuttle bus service was put in place, running from 10 pm to midnight at 15-minute intervals.